getgrav/grav-learn/pages/17/02.content/02.headers/doc.md

 Page expires time in seconds (604800 seconds = 7 days).

+> [!WARNING]
-!
-Make sure you're using `expires: 0` if the page contains information that can change based on the user.
+> Make sure you're using `expires: 0` if the page contains information that can change based on the user.
 Otherwise the content can leak to other users.
 See also [Cache-Control](/17/content/headers#Cache-Control) setting.

 ### External Url